 Whitetail Trail is a 10.3 mile point-to-point trail located near Hopwood, Pennsylvania and is rated as difficult.
-The trail is primarily used for hiking and is accessible from May until November.
+The trail is primarily used for hiking and is best used from May until November.

 Chestnut Ridge from Lick Hollow S.P. to the Quebec Run Wild Area (10 mi) The Whitetrail Trail runs across the top of Chestnut Ridge from Lick Hollow to the Quebec Run Wild Area through State Forest and State Game Lands.
 A challenging trail, the lack of hiker trafic can allow the trail to become overgrown and obscured by ferns.
 Pay attention to the blue blazes.
 In the past, this area was heavily forested and is still criss-crossed by abandonded logging roads.
 While it can be hot in mid-June, that is also the time that the Mountain Laurel blooms.
 One short bypass is to continue up Pine Knob Trail from Lick Hollow to the Pine Knob overlook.
 The expansive view is highly recomended.
 Another rigorous 2.5 mile side trip is to White Rocks.
 In 1810, Polly Williams fell to her death from these rocks.
 She was rumored to have been murdered; pushed off by her reluctant fiancee.
 In more recent times, rock climbers have obtained permission from the private owners to climb the sandstone faces.

 Today I walked the Southern three miles of WhiteTail Trail from the Quebec Run Wild Area parking to Laurel Caverns (not that there is a good connector to Laurel Caverns).
 Trail markings of blazed red on trees are in good condition.
 Long